22 Small Business Tax Deductions to Know in 2025

 As long as they’re not for you or other business partners, employee salaries and benefits are generally considered write-offs for small businesses.

-This category typically includes employee’s wages, paid time off, commissions, and bonuses, as well as employer-sponsored life insurance or retirement account contributions.
+This category typically includes employee wages, paid time off, commissions, and bonuses, as well as employer-sponsored life insurance or retirement account contributions.

 If you started your business in the latest tax year, you may be able to write off up to $5,000 of the expenses you invested in launching.

-Startup expenses generally include any costs incurred to create or buy the business, such as expenses related to marketing, travel, training, forming a corporation or partnership, and renovating a commercial space.
+Startup expenses generally include any costs incurred to create or buy the business, such as expenses related to marketing, travel, training, and forming a corporation or partnership.

 The Takeaway

 One of the simplest ways to reduce your income tax bill is to ensure you’re claiming all of the tax deductions available to your small business.
-Understanding which business expenses qualify can help you avoid overpaying come tax time, and also help guide your business decisions throughout the year and help you decide if it’s time for small business financing.
+Understanding which business expenses qualify can help you avoid overpaying come tax time.
+It can also help guide your business decisions throughout the year and help you decide if it’s time to explore small business financing.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.